Enderlin: “What would they say in Gaza if I didn’t report that the Israelis killed him?” (from The Augean Stables)

 Source Al-Dura Verdict: What Prognosis for Civil Society in France?

 law_ebay_french_courtAt 3:00 p.m. on September 30, 2000, everything turned upside down at Netzarim Junction in the Gaza Strip.
-France2 cameraman Talal abu Rahma — after a day of filming spontaneously staged scenes of ...
+France2 cameraman Talal abu Rahma — after a day of filming spontaneously staged scenes ...

 Continue Reading →